Blizzard survival guide: These tips could help save your life

-A winter storm warning is more timely than just a watch.
-While the classifications for the snowfall, wind and visibility conditions are the same as a winter storm watch, a warning means that these conditions are expected within the next 12 hours or sooner.
+A winter storm or blizzard warning is more timely than just a watch.
+While the classifications for conditions are the same as a winter storm watch, a warning means that these conditions are expected within the next 12 hours or sooner.

 When a winter storm warning is issued there is little or no time for preparations and as a result, safety is harder to ensure.
 See the tips below on what to do depending on your location during the warning.

 At Home or in a Building: